hermitex/tech-articles/Dev.to/ExtractSearchParams.md

 As you can see, there is plenty of information right there 👆👆

-With this knowlege of the `window.location` property, we are just one property away from getting the parameters from our link `https://myshop.com/products?id=1`
+With this knowledge of the `window.location` property, we are just one property away from getting the parameters from our link `https://myshop.com/products?id=1`

 Let me expand the previous object so that you can see how close we are:
 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/fk4hz822k4tyefau7jrt.png)